April 09, 2020

 2 cups heavy cream

-4 cups grated cheese (such as Gruyère, Raclette or sharp Cheddar)
+4 cups grated cheese, divided (such as Gruyère, Raclette or sharp Cheddar)

 2 teaspoons sea salt